 Barbara Zack Quindel

-Barbara's history and experience in labor law is also extensive.
+Ms. Quindel's history and experience in labor law is also extensive.
 Her union clients include the Milwaukee Teachers Education Association, the Amalgamated Transit Union, Local 998, and SEIU Healthcare Wisconsin.
-She serves on the national Board of Directors for the AFL-CIO Lawyers Coordinating Committee.
+She is a member of the national Board of Directors for the AFL-CIO Lawyers Coordinating Committee.

 Please Read This Before You Send Me an E-Mail